mrchristine/db-migration/README.md

   --clusters            Import all the cluster configs for the environment --jobs                Import all job configurations to the environment.
   --metastore           Import the metastore to the workspace.
+  --metastore-unicode   Import all the metastore table definitions with
+                        unicode characters
   --cluster-name CLUSTER_NAME
                         Cluster name to import the metastore to a specific cluster.
 Cluster will be started.